 I need an incarnation more powerful than the hell of the daily headlines.

-The sex trade is often seen as an industry that plagues remote developing countries, but a Washington, D.C.
+The sex trade is often seen as an industry that plagues remote developing countries, but a Washington, D.C. conference in July broke that stereotype

 Church organizations in Malawi supported by Norwegian and Danish Church Aid have been told to "vigorously" advocate gender and human rights issues.
-"Unless these issues are ad

 The land is God's gift to everyone," affirmed leaders from Latin American and U.S. churches in a statement supporting Brazil's Landless Workers Movement.

-The Conference of Evangelical Churches of Guatemala vigorously protested a ruling by the Guatemalan Constitutional Court that allows Gen.
+The Conference of Evangelical Churches of Guatemala vigorously protested a ruling by the Guatemalan Constitutional Court

 Tired of the clear-cut lumber you get at Home Depot and Lowe's?
 The Canadian Eco-Lumber Co-op lets you feel good about your wood.